Energetic Causal Sets

+\item{} As we mentioned in the introduction, there are examples of quantum energetic causal sets where the amplitudes can be defined by choices of Hilbert spaces and operators assigned to the causal links and events\cite{QCH}.
+But this does not conflict with our assertion that these are a set of quantum theories in which space-time and associated notions, including the canonical commutation relations, the uncertainty principle and the value of $\hbar$ are emergent rather than fundamental.

+\item{}It will be interesting to understand whether a Hilbert space formulation of quantum theory can always be reconstructed for every quantum energetic causal set or, if not, when that can be done.

+\item{}Spinors can be incorporated naturally in the construction of an energetic causal set as shown in \cite{first,ECS-3}.
+There is also no obstacle to adding other intrinsic labels such as discrete spin values to the intrinsic momenta.
+Whether its possible to derive the spectrum of angular momentum or any other observable from the postulates used here is an important research question, but one beyond the scope of this paper.

+\item{} It is important to remember that the stationary phase condition is a necessary but not sufficient condition for a history in a path integral to dominate the classical limit of a quantum process.
+In ordinary quantum mechanics, and potentially in our case as well, there can be many stationary points, but only one may dominate the integral.
+To understand this in more detail will require more work that is beyond the scope of this paper.

-In future work we wish to investigate the hypothesis that the irreversible processes of the energetic causal set in~\cite{first} which are absent here, in the partial formulation of quantum mechanics, might play a role in the origin of the superposition of processes.
-This would explain the complex numbers in quantum mechanics amplitudes, and would allows us to formulate the full quantum theory without appealing to any of its postulates.
+\item{} In future work we wish to investigate the hypothesis that the irreversible processes of the energetic causal set in~\cite{first} which are absent here, in the partial formulation of quantum mechanics, might play a role in the origin of the superposition of processes.
+This would explain the complex numbers in quantum mechanics amplitudes, and would allows us to reconstruct quantum theory from more natural postulates.